xpl/ansicolor/README.md

 ![pic](http://cdn.jpg.wtf/futurico/85/9b/1470626860-859b24350e22df74fd7497e9dc0d8d42.png)

 WTF?!
 The `bar` word above should be rendered in red, but it's not!
-It sucks.
-That is because ANSI codes are linear, not hierarchical (as with XML/HTML).
+That sucks.
+It's because ANSI codes are linear, not hierarchical (as with XML/HTML).
 A special kind of magic is needed to make this work. **Ansicolor** does that magic for you:

 ```javascript
 require ('ansicolor').nice // .nice for unsafe String extensions